Why this site?

 `You!’ said the Caterpillar contemptuously. `Who are YOU?’

 I put my first website online in December 1997.
-And it was a bad one :-).
-However, because people appeared to be interested in the topic, I kept expanding it.
+It was still very basic back then.
+Because people appeared to be interested in the topic, I kept expanding it.
 In the years that followed, the site underwent several major changes, which resulted in what you are seeing now!
-I used to build and design as much as possible all by myself, but when I finally switched from manual coding to using a CMS in 2015, I had to admit that designing WordPress templates was somewhat out of my league.
-The current design was created by 4Bit Webdesign.

 I love to receive comments on this site, so that I can improve it.
 You’re also welcome to correct my grammar or spelling, as I’m not a native English speaker.